HardingPoint/EngagementManager/docs/readme.md

         1. Click **Next**
         1. Click **Save**

-	Note: Make sure the graphdburl is http NOT https
+	Note: Make sure the graphdburl is http NOT https.
+(Add testing instructions at this point?)

  6. <a href="https://login.salesforce.com/setup/ui/listCustomSettings.apexp" target="_new">Update Custom Settings in Salesforce</a>
     1. In Salesforce, click on Manage